 Property Moot Competition 2021-2022

-Following the success of the past six years, we will be running our Property Moot Competition for undergraduate law students for the seventh consecutive year.
+Following the success of the past seven years, we will be running our Property Moot Competition for undergraduate law students for the eighth consecutive year.

 Whilst all moot problems will be property-based, we are aware that there are some areas of a property practice which remain wholly unfamiliar to undergraduate students, and we shall be mindful of this throughout the competition.